 A fear of darkness, called achluophobia, has been documented among humans for decades.
 Researchers as early as Sigmund Freud linked it to separation anxiety in humans.

-Certainly anxiety disorders are diagnosed and treated in dogs regularly, but before you decide that your dog has achluophobia, you will want to be sure that he is experiencing fear and that medical reasons for his fear have been ruled out.
+Certainly anxiety disorders are diagnosed and treated in dogs regularly, but before you decide your dog has Achluophobia, you will want to be sure that he is experiencing fear and that medical reasons for his fear have been ruled out.

-Here we discuss some important questions in this regard with some logics and reasons.
+Here we discuss some important questions with some logics and reasons.

 Are German Shepherds Afraid of Darkness?

 This is a little confusing, and a commonly asked question.
 I would like to clear it, based upon my experience that generally dogs aren’t afraid of the dark.
 Since, they can see far better in darkness than humans.
 Additionally, this should be remembered that different breeds of dogs respond differently to darkness.

 Is There Possibility That Darkness Trigger Fear And Anxiety in Dogs?